OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Updating-the-Omega.md

 The Omega firmware images are located on [the Onion repo](http://repo.onion.io/omega2/images/).

 Let's begin by downloading the latest firmware image from [the Onion repo](http://repo.onion.io/omega2/images/).
-This repo is where we keep all the builds of the various Onion Firmwares.
+This repo is where we keep all the builds of the various Onion Firmware.

 You'll want to start by changing directories to `/tmp`: